Compute Sharing Marketplace

 What are tasks?

-While the network is still in its early stages, the community has already registered tens of thousands of node applicants, providing a global network of personal computers and smartphones, and partnerships with larger providers have now paved the way for high-performance cloud hosting.
+While the network is still in its early stages, our community has tens of thousands of node runners and applicants, providing a global network of personal computers.